JohnMurray/johnmurray_io/_posts/2016-07-25-Inspecting-JSON-From-The-Command-Line.md

 Given the title of this post, you can see where this is heading.
 I have created a simple command line utility as a gathering place of functionality for inspecting JSON documents.
-I'll show off two features of the tool today.
+I'll show off some features of the tool.

-If you want to follow-along with the examples I'm showing, feel free to install via
+If you want to follow-along with the examples I'm showing, feel free to install the tool from [PyPi][json_inspect_pypi] via

 {% highlight bash %}
 pip install json-inspect